-Our courses are taught by specialist A Level staff who will help you to gain the best results you possibly can.
+Our courses are taught by specialist A-level staff who will help you to gain the best results you possibly can.
 Your personal tutor is a really important part of your life at Petroc.
 They will have regular meetings with you to ensure that you have settled in well and are making good progress in all your subjects.
 You will also have group tutorials where you study topics such as study skills, time management and planning your future.

-Is it true that A levels are changing?
+Is it true that A-levels have changed?

 What will my timetable look like?

-What can I do after A Levels?
+What can I do after A-levels?

-Most of our students progress to university after A Levels.
+Most of our students progress to university after A-levels.
 Your tutor will be expert in the UCAS process and will help you with planning your university choices, completing your application and writing your personal statement.
 Our students have gone on to study everything for Anthropology to Zoology all over the UK and we have a great track record in helping our students get into top universities and competitive courses.
 Make sure you ask about our Medics academy and Vetmed academy if you are hoping to become a doctor or a vet.

 Begin your course search...

 You can search for your course online or find it in our interactive prospectus